 Examples of some of the documentary films produced and/or directed by Martin Guinness.
 We hope you enjoy streaming them.
-(Please note the videos appear not to play on Windows Explorer, but will play on Apple, Filezilla and Google Chrome.)
+Please click just below the picture for each film to screen the film.
+(Please note the videos appear sometimes not to play on Windows Explorer, but will play on Apple, Filezilla and Google Chrome.)

 Cages of Shame The award-